typeddjango/django-stubs/README.md

 ### mypy crashes when I run it with this plugin installed

-Current implementation uses Django runtime to extract models information, so it will crash, if your installed apps or `models.py` is not correct.
+The current implementation uses Django runtime to extract models information, so it will crash, if your installed apps or `models.py` is not correct.
 For this same reason, you cannot use `reveal_type` inside global scope of any Python file that will be executed for `django.setup()`.

 In other words, if your `manage.py runserver` crashes, mypy will crash too.
-You can also run `mypy` with [`--tb`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-show-traceback) option to get extra information about the error.
+You can also run `mypy` with the [`--tb`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-show-traceback) option to get extra information about errors.

 ### I cannot use QuerySet or Manager with type annotations